-Watershed and TorranceLearning have been friends for a number of years now.
-TorranceLearning does great consulting work in the Experience API space, encouraging people to tinker with the specification via the xAPI cohorts that provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.
+Watershed and TorranceLearning have been friends for several years now, and it's safe to say that they do great consulting work in the Experience API space.
+We love how they encourage people to tinker with the specification via xAPI cohorts, which provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.

 xAPI Isn't Just for Coders

-That's fine for certain users (you can read instructions in our xAPI guide here), but for the Storyline ninjas who don't write code, this served as a barrier.
+That's fine for certain users (see instructions in our xAPI implementation guide), but for the Storyline ninjas who don't write code, this served as a barrier.

 Breaking Down Barriers